ntb-hackthon/hackthon-demo/README.md

 Now, it has a lot more features.

+We try to build an SaaS platform to eliminate the gap between no-tech user and the web3.
+Every discord server owner can have their own NFT SaaS solution here.

 ### 1. Use multiple Pinata in Discord && Mint NFT in Discord by multiple Pinata account

 - manage multiple pinata key in discord, that turn all discord user can use infinite IPFS store.